SUBMIT

 Submission Guidelines

-• All entries must be uploaded by the appropriate deadline.
+- All entries must be uploaded by the appropriate deadline.
+Deadlines close at 11:59 PM PST.

 Judging

-• If your script makes it to semifinals, it will be discussed at the deliberations where readers will determine finalists and winners.
+- If your script makes it to the semifinals, it will be discussed at deliberations where readers will determine finalists and winners.

-• No judging decision will be included with the feedback.
+- No judging decision will be included with the feedback.

-• Slamdance notifies winners only.
+- Slamdance notifies winners only.
 Entrants are advised to check our website and e-newsletter for judging announcements.

-• The Slamdance Screenplay Competition readers’ decisions are final.
+- The Slamdance Screenplay Competition readers’ decisions are final.

-While not an official requirement for submission, we strongly suggest you register your screenplay with the Writers Guild of America, West and the US Copyright Office to protect your work.
+- While not an official requirement for submission, we strongly suggest you register your screenplay with the Writers Guild of America, West and the US Copyright Office to protect your work.